flype44/VControl/DOCUMENTATION.md

 **OUTPUT :**

-* Reboot the system if successful.
+* Reboots the system if successful.
 * Returns `WARN` ($RC = 5) if failed.

 **NOTE :**